mohuk/pages-blog/_posts/2022-12-25-engineering-notifications-over-a-webapp.md

 Running the above cycle few times a day means we’d have to be super lazy to miss them.
 Next step, Code!

 #### Engineering Details:
-The entire process just need to run once every few hours and was completely independent of state.
-Such workflows are tailor made for serverless apps.
+To decide on how to build this, I asked myself the following questions:

+- How long will each execution take to run? - *few seconds*
+- How often will we need to schedule executions? - *every 6 hours*
+- Does the application need any datastore or state? - *no*

+Answers above coupled with no infra to manage, serverless became an obvious choice.
 A Lambda function, scheduled to run through CloudWatch Events and sending an SMS through SNS should suffice.

 ![AWS flow](/assets/img/2022-12-25-img-02.png)

-*I will not be diving into the how to’s as there is a lot of content on the internet on setting up Lambda functions, CloudWatch alarms and sending SMS via SNS.*
+*I will not be diving into the how to’s as there is a lot of content available on the internet on setting up Lambda functions, CloudWatch alarms and sending SMS via SNS.*

 #### Keeping it under free-tier:
-While I want things to be easy for me, I don’t want to spend money for a feature the school engineering team should have provided out of the box.
+It makes no sense to spend money on a feature the school engineering team should have provided out of the box.
 Free tier limits for AWS Lambda, SNS and CloudWatch are very gracious for a use case like this.
-The only challenge for me was the SMS which is never free.
-AWS SNS sandbox provides upto 10 numbers on which SMS can be sent as part of testing which is more than enough for me.
-I added a couple of phone numbers and started receiving SMS-es at not cost.
+The only challenge for me was the SMS, which are never free.
+AWS SNS sandbox provides upto 10 numbers on which SMS-es can be sent without incurring any cost.
+This was more than enough for me.
+I added a couple of phone numbers and started receiving SMS-es at no-cost.

 #### Final outlook:
-CloudWatch events make the Lambda run every few hours to check for updates and notifies me and my wife via an SMS.
-This is definately helping us stay up to date on the school conversations.
+CloudWatch events make the Lambda run every few hours (just like a cron) to check for updates and notifies me and my wife via an SMS.
+This is definitely helping us stay up to date on the school conversations.

 The code can be found [here](https://github.com/mohuk/fps-connect-notifications).
 One fine day, I will move this to AWS CDK.